LightBender/SecureD/README.md

 One of the largest problems with most cryptography libraries available today is that their API's practically encourage broken implementations.

 ### Focus on Data Storage
 The primary intended use case for this library is for long-term data storage.
-It is not to be an SSL or communications cryptography library.
+It is not intended to be used as an SSL or streaming communications cryptography library.

 ### Safe by Design
 Use only safe algorithms with safe modes.
 Make conservative choices in the implementation